Noah-Albers/Light-Block-Studio/WebApp/README.md

 ## Features

 TODO: Added support for blockly mutators
+TODO: Add file-api support for PWA's

 # Requirements before actual release 0.1
 TODO: Add Tutorial on how to use the application
-TODO: Add Help menu with a report-issues button
-TODO: Make github representable with issues and such
 TODO: Finalize application name and logo